Santroller/Santroller/controller-reverse-engineering/xbox-360-controllers.md

 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ```
 This is implemented in [Descriptors.c](../src/shared/output/usb/Descriptors.c).

+### The below requests are not necessary, but they are still documented below.
 ### Control Requests
 Step two is to reply with capabilities packets when specific control requests are sent.
 These are laid out below:
 #### ID